 A person gluing ornament hooks to the back of small round mirrors and putting them in a tree.

-You can use reflective paper or mini round mirrors from Amazon.
+You can use reflective paper or mini round mirrors from Amazon ($9 for 50).
 Hot glue ornament hooks to the back of each piece and hang them throughout your tree.
 It’ll look like you have twice as many lights.

-32. Use a candy cane to seal gift bags.
+32. Use candy canes as Christmas decorating hacks to seal gift bags.

 A gift bag made from wrapping paper, secured with a candy cane.